$20,000 - $30,000

 The Future of Innovation & Jobs

 The new marketplace for industries like manufacturing, energy, gas and oil, and construction is a far cry from that in decades past.
 The perfect storm of problems has been brewing, as novel challenges cut into revenue and force corporations to scramble to find fresh opportunities.
 Obstacles to growth come in many forms.
 For example, the Bureau of Labor Statistics noted that there has been a gradual slide in worker productivity, not over just the last few quarters, but over the last decade.
 However, just as some industries are struggling, there is little doubt that the tech sector is going strong—and that it is shaking up other verticals to create value and opportunities for expansion and growth.
-While it is not likely that a single solution can bring about significant change in the industrial sector, the appropriate application of advanced technologies like the Internet of Things (IoT), data analytics, machine learning, and robotics can result in a greater optimization of business workflows and processes, enhanced safety, improved research and development, and the creation of new revenue streams.
+While it is not likely that a single solution can bring about significant change in the industrial sector, the appropriate application of advanced technologies, data analytics, machine learning and robotics can result in a greater optimization of business workflows and processes, enhanced safety, improved research and development, and the creation of new revenue streams.
 The silver lining is that innovation also ushers in new types of jobs that didn't exist before.
 Innovation coupled with continuous lifetime learning and retraining creates a flexible and adaptable labor force.

-2021 Executive Speakers Bureau.
+© 2022 Executive Speakers Bureau.
 All Rights Reserved.

 Design and Developed by eBiz Solutions

 Executive Speakers Bureau consistently receives praises about our speed and efficiency.
 From the beginning of your event planning, our extensive online speaker database and resourceful staff allow us to quickly equip you with the best speaker for your event.